kNN-Embed: Locally Smoothed Embedding Mixtures For Multi-interest Candidate Retrieval: Experiments

-We apply Equation~\ref{eq:diversity} to retrieved candidates, and measure the spread of the distances between each retrieved candidate's embedding vector to the centroid of the retrieved candidates.
-As seen in Tables~\ref{tab:hep-th diversity tab},~\ref{tab:dblp diversity tab}, and~\ref{tab:wtf diversity tab}, we notice that candidates generated via unimodal retrieval are less diverse than candidates generated via multi-interest.
-This verifies our first research hypothesis that unimodal embeddings may retrieve many items that are clustered closely together as a by-product of ANN retrieval (i.e., diversity is low, and so is recall).
-However, querying multiple times from mixtures of embeddings broadens the search spatially.
-The retrieved items are from different clusters, which are more spread out from each other.

-Interestingly we notice that \knnembed~(i.e., smooth mixture retrieval) results in slightly less diverse candidates than unsmoothed mixture retrieval.
+\paragraph{\textbf{Diversity:}} We apply Equation~\ref{eq:diversity} to retrieved candidates and measure the spread of retrieved candidates' embedding vectors.
+As seen in Table~\ref{tab:diversity_tab}, the candidates from unimodal retrieval are less diverse than candidates retrieved via multiple queries from mixture representations.
+This verifies our first research hypothesis that unimodal embeddings may retrieve many items that are clustered closely together as a by-product of ANN retrieval (i.e., diversity and recall is low).
+However, multiple queries from mixtures of embeddings broadens the search spatially; retrieved items are from different clusters, which are more spread out from each other. \knnembed~(i.e., smooth mixture retrieval) results in slightly less diverse candidates than unsmoothed mixture retrieval.
 We posit that this is due to the high-variance of the maximum likelihood estimator of the $p_{\mathrm{mle}}(c|u_j)$ multinomial (Equation~\ref{eq:distribution}).
-While this high-variance may yield more diverse candidates, we believe variance results in less accurate candidates retrieved; this is verified by cross-referencing diversity results with recall as seen in Tables~\ref{tab:hepth},~\ref{tab:dblp}, and ~\ref{tab:wtf} where \knnembed~ consistently yields better recall than unsmoothed mixture retrieval.
-While high diversity is necessary for high recall, it is insufficient on its own (e.g., returning uniformly random candidates is high diversity, and low recall), and is not unconditionally desirable in candidate generation.
+While this high-variance may yield more diverse candidates, this yields less relevant candidates as seen in Table~\ref{tab:recall_tab} where \knnembed~ consistently yields better recall than unsmoothed mixture retrieval.
+While high diversity is necessary for high recall, it is insufficient on its own.